srImathE satakOpAya nama:

 Similar to nampiLLai‘s vyAkyAnam.

 - nama – our own.
-It is said in sAtyAyana sAkhA “suhrudhassAdhukruthyAm dhvishantha: pApakruthyAm” (Friends receive the result of pious deeds and enemies receive the result of sinful deeds) – unlike that these were caused by our own deeds which were done knowingly. nampiLLai explains ALavandhAr‘s sthOthra rathnam 25th pAsuram “abhUthapUrvam…” here where ALavandhAr says that he suffers the results of many sinful deeds from past and present and it is only inappropriate for emperumAn to allow such sufferings to happen to the ones who are surrendered unto him.
+It is said in sAtyAyana sAkhA “suhrudhassAdhukruthyAm dhvishantha: pApakruthyAm” (Friends receive the result of pious deeds and enemies receive the result of sinful deeds) – unlike that these were caused by our own deeds which were done knowingly. nampiLLai explains here ALavandhAr‘s sthOthra rathnam 25th pAsuram “abhUthapUrvam…” where ALavandhAr says that he suffers the results of many sinful deeds from past and present and it is only inappropriate for emperumAn to allow such sufferings to happen to the ones who are surrendered unto him.

 - kodu vinai – those which are only exhausted by experiencing the fruits of the actions.

 - nALum – every day, any day.
-One cannot touch ocean/sea on aparva kAlam (parva kAlam – EkAdhasi, paurNami, amAvAsyai, mAsa pravEsam) [Explanation in arumpadham – It is forbidden to see and touch peepal tree and ocean/sea everyday – peepal tree can only be seen on Tuesdays and ocean/sea can only be touched on parva kAlam] – this is in connection with next phrase, where emperumAn’s relationship with thAyAr is eternal/always.
+One cannot touch ocean/sea on aparva kAlam (parva kAlam – EkAdhasi, paurNami, amAvAsyai, mAsa pravEsam) [Explanation in arumpadham – It is forbidden to see and touch peepal tree and ocean/sea everyday – peepal tree can only be seen on Tuesdays and ocean/sea can only be touched on parva kAlam] – this is in connection with next phrase, which says that emperumAn’s relationship with thAyAr is eternal/always.

 - nam thiruvadai adigaL tham – unto our master who is always having srI mahAlakshmi (on his chest) – this explains nithyayOgam – eternal togetherness of perumAL and thAyAr. nanjIyar asks bhattar “When one surrenders to sarvEsvaran, he is going to be delivered by bhagavAn.
-What is the need for the purushakAram (recommendation) of thAyAr?”. bhattar replies “It is explained in this pAsuram by AzhwAr that one should approach perumAL with the purushakAram of thAyAr”.
+What is the need for the purushakAram (recommendation) of thAyAr?” bhattar replies “It is explained in this pAsuram by AzhwAr that one should approach perumAL with the purushakAram of thAyAr”.
 He continues “This is because, when a jIvAthmA surrenders to emperumAn, thAyAr will keep him under her protection and when bhagavAn turns towards her, she will make him ignore the faults of the jIvAthmA and accept him.
 Thus one should approach emperumAn through thAyAr”.